- While exploring the many possibilities that Tasmania has to offer, we want you to be able to relax and enjoy our many natural attractions.

 - It is illegal to drive a motor vehicle with illicit drugs in your blood.
 Our officers are equipped and authorised to stop and test anyone they suspect of driving under the influence.
 If a test proves positive for the presence of a drug you may be charged and fined.

 Tobacco and smoking laws

-Smoke-free vehicle laws ban smoking in vehicles carrying children under the age of 18.
-A $120 infringement notice can be issued on the spot for the offence.
+- Smoke-free vehicle laws ban smoking in vehicles carrying children under the age of 18.
+An infringement notice can be issued on the spot for the offence.

-Firearms cannot be purchased without a permit.
-Applications can be downloaded from the Firearms section of this website.
+- Firearms cannot be purchased without a permit.
+Application details are available on the Firearms section of this website.